nikkhilmaurya/ETH-AVAX-Intermediate-Project1/README.md

 ## Description

-This Solidity contract implements a basic voting system on the Ethereum blockchain.
-It features functionalities for adding candidates, casting votes, and determining the winner.
-Only the contract owner can add candidates, while any user can cast a vote for a candidate.
-This contract serves as a foundational component for creating decentralized voting applications and can be used as a learning resource for understanding Solidity programming and smart contract development.
+This Solidity contract implements a basic service request system for laptop services on the Ethereum blockchain.
+It features functionalities for submitting service requests, starting the service, completing the service, and making payments for completed services.
+The contract includes the use of require(), assert(), and revert() functions to handle errors and ensure correct execution flow.
+Only the contract owner can start and complete services, while any user can submit a request and pay for completed services.

 ### Prerequisites